bprinty/vuex-reflect/docs/guide/setup/configure.md

 ## Axios Configuration

 This library uses [axios](https://github.com/axios/axios) for making requests.
-To set up the plugin with an axios instance having a pre-defined configuration, you can set the `getAxios` configuration option when instantiating the plugin:
+To set up the plugin with an axios instance having a pre-defined configuration, you can set the `axios` configuration option when instantiating the plugin:

 ```javascript
 const http = new axios.create({